OUGC-Network/OUGC-Hide-Administrator-Location/README.md

 ## OUGC Hide Administrator Location
-Hide administrator's location at WOL list.
+Hide administrator's location from the Who Is Online (WOL) list.

 ***